Volkswagen ID.4 review: interior, dashboard & infotainment

 Similar to many of Volkswagen’s latest models, there aren’t many buttons in the cabin of the ID.4.
 Things like the air-conditioning are all controlled through the touchscreen on the dashboard or via touch-sensitive buttons.
-But although this all looks neat and has a futuristic feel, it can frustrate when you’re driving.
+But although this all looks neat and has a futuristic feel, it can be frustrating when you’re driving – especially given the climate controls aren’t illuminated in the dark.
 A tiny gear selector on the centre console and buttons on the steering wheel are the only 'real' controls in the car.

 Volkswagen ID.4 dashboard

 There are some signs of cost-cutting when it comes to materials used in some places, but generally the feel is of a well built and nicely designed cabin.
 The lack of buttons does have a plus point as it does look very modern inside.
 The materials inside contrast with the screens and touch panels, though, as there are a few too many hard, scratchy plastic surfaces.
-It’s not unpleasant, but we'd expect better in a car at this price.
+It’s not unpleasant, but we'd expect better in a car at this price – the Skoda Enyaq iV boasts a more premium-feeling interior, despite costing less.

 Equipment, options & accessories